Is there a test for dyslexia?

 Get started with Just-Right Level Assessments

 While we do not provide a formal test for dyslexia, Wings to Soar Online Academy can help you get started with Just-Right Level™ placement assessments.
 These will identify your child’s skill gaps in phonemic awareness, phonics, reading comprehension, reading fluency, vocabulary, spelling, writing, and math.
-Our Intervention Specialist will use the results of these Just-Right Level™ Assessments to create a Path to Success™ Personalized Learning Plan for your child.
+Our Intervention Specialists will use the results of these Just-Right Level™ Assessments to create a Path to Success™ Personalized Learning Plan for your child.